CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 ..
 Note::

-	You don't have to run `docker pull` since if the image isn’t available locally on the machine, Docker will pull it from the repository.
+	You don't have to run ``docker pull`` since if the image isn’t available locally on the machine, Docker will pull it from the repository.

-Head over to http://<ipaddress>:8888 and your app should be live.
+Head over to ``http://<ipaddress>:8888`` and your app should be live.

 1.2 Private repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In an earlier part, we had looked at the Docker Hub, which is a public registry that is hosted by Docker.
-While the Docker Hub plays an important role in giving public visibility to your Docker images and for you to utilize quality Docker images put up by others, there is a clear need to setup your own private registry too for your team/organization.
+While the Dockerhub plays an important role in giving public visibility to your Docker images and for you to utilize quality Docker images put up by others, there is a clear need to setup your own private registry too for your team/organization.
 For example, CyVerse has it own private registry which will be used to push the Docker images.

 1.2.1 Pull down the Registry Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You might have guessed by now that the registry must be available as a Docker image from the Docker Hub and it should be as simple as pulling the image down and running that.
 You are correct!

-A Docker Hub search on the keyword ‘registry’ brings up the following image as the top result:
+A Dockerhub search on the keyword ``registry`` brings up the following image as the top result:

 |private_registry|

-Run a container from `registry` Dockerhub image
+Run a container from ``registry`` Dockerhub image

 .. code-block:: bash

 	$ docker run -d -p 5000:5000 --name registry registry:2

-Run `docker ps -l` to check the recent container from this Docker image
+Run ``docker ps -l`` to check the recent container from this Docker image

 .. code-block:: bash